The New Shape of IOP. A New, Modern, Patented Prism Designed for Your Goldmann Tonometer.

-CATS Tonometer Prism features a unique, patented, dual-curved surface design that improves IOP accuracy by successfully nullifying measurement errors caused by corneal biomechanics, corneal thickness, and tear film, which affect a large percentage of patients.1 Traditional Goldmann tonometer prisms "flatten" the cornea, which amplifies intracorneal stress during the measurement process.
-The curvature-matching design of CATS Tonometer Prism "cups" the cornea, reducing the impact of corneal thickness and corneal biomechanics on IOP measurements.2-4 In addition, CATS Tonometer Prism has a rolled outer edge which minimizes the tear film adhesion that plagues traditional Goldmann prisms.2-4 Simply replace your traditional Goldmann prism with a new CATS Tonometer Prism and instantly realize improved IOP measurement accuracy.
+CATS Tonometer Prism features a unique, patented, dual-curved surface design that successfully reduces measurement errors caused by corneal biomechanics, corneal thickness, and tear film, which affect a large percentage of patients.1 Traditional Goldmann tonometer prisms "flatten" the cornea, which amplifies intracorneal stress during the measurement process.
+The curvature-matching design of CATS Tonometer Prism "cups" the cornea, reducing the impact of corneal thickness and corneal biomechanics on IOP measurements.2-4 In addition, CATS Tonometer Prism has a rolled outer edge which minimizes the tear film adhesion that plagues traditional Goldmann prisms.2-4 Simply replace your traditional Goldmann prism with a new CATS Tonometer Prism and instantly realize the benefits of the CATS design.

 In patients with average corneas, CATS Tonometer Prism will match traditional Goldmann prism IOP results closely because CATS Tonometer Prism was intentionally designed to measure the same as GAT in patients with average biomechanics and central corneal thickness.
 As patients' corneal properties deviate from average, the CATS prism will measure IOP more accurately.2-4,7,8 The clinician may note substantial differences between CATS Tonometer Prism and traditional Goldmann IOP results for patients with atypical corneal properties.
 These differences are due to the ability of the CATS Tonometer Prism to "ignore" corneal factors that affect the traditional Goldmann measurement.
 CATS Tonometer Prism and traditional Goldmann prism produce similar measurements for normal corneas which ensures long standing IOP benchmarks of normal ad high pressures are maintained, allowing clinicians to seamlessly integrate CATS IOP readings in comparison to their historic GAT IOP readings.2-4,7,8